 A digital workflow management system offers numerous benefits since it allows your people to spend less time on paperwork and more time on the things that matter.
 Automation also means they have to deal with fewer errors and omissions, and the business receives the goods and services it needs faster.

-Automation allows you to track your spending and make more efficient purchase decisions, particularly in large organizations with many moving parts, such as K-12 schools, universities and colleges.
+Automation with procurement automation software allows you to track your spending and make more efficient purchase decisions, particularly in large organizations with many moving parts, such as K-12 schools, universities and colleges.
 With numerous departments buying books, computers and other hardware, lab supplies, paper and ink for printing and copying, maintenance and cleaning supplies – to mention a few – procurement can easily spiral out of control without effective governance.

 Automating the workflows involved enables you to select the best suppliers, order in bulk (and benefit from cost savings!) and put automated caps on departmental spending, encourage more careful budgeting and require higher-level approval for purchase orders exceeding a preset amount.